abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 #### Make the composition request

-POST the request to the `TargetCollection` URI
+POST the request to the `TargetCollection` URI.

 Client Request Example:
 ```http